Wunjo Way of Joy

 eucalyptus love

-A few months ago I met a volunteer China Camp Park Ranger on the trail.
+Last Updated on January 4, 2026 A few months ago I met a volunteer China Camp Park Ranger on the trail.
 She launched into a rant against eucalyptus trees because of the fire danger.
 I felt sad and defensive of the trees.
-They are so beautiful, and providing all kinds of incredible housing for birds, butterflies, and other insects/animals.
-She called…
+They are so beautiful, and providing all kinds of incredible housing for birds,…

 Read More about eucalyptus love